-In Spain, coexistence at the farm level is managed by following the good agricultural practices defined by the National Association of Seed Breeders and in 2017.
-This decree was enacted to avoid possible crossborder effects of genetic engineering into neighboring MS. In some parts of the EU such as Southern Belgium and Hungary, coexistence rules are very restrictive and limit the cultivation of GE crops.
+Approvals.
+In some parts of the EU such as Southern Belgium and Hungary, coexistence rules are very restrictive and limit the cultivation of GE crops.

 For more information on coexistence rules in each country, please see USDA/FAS country reports listed in Annex 2.